opengamedata/opengamedata-doc/src/01_core-basics/installation/installation.rst

 Second, you must determine whether you will run OpenGameData from an installed Python package, or from a local source copy.

-.. mdinclude:: ../../util/installation/install_python.md
+.. include:: ../../util/installation/install_python.md
+   :parser: myst_parser.sphinx_

-.. mdinclude:: install_core.md
+.. include:: install_core.md
+   :parser: myst_parser.sphinx_